dsyoonstat/argpca/README.md

 Classical PCA performs poorly in HDLSS settings: the sample PC subspace is **inconsistent**,
 and the principal angles between the sample and true PC subspaces converge to a *non-zero*
 random limit.
-When **prior information** is available—such as domain-specific directions
+When **prior information** is available---such as domain-specific directions
-known (or believed) to be aligned with the true PC subspace—ARG-PCA leverages this to
+known (or believed) to be aligned with the true PC subspace---ARG-PCA leverages this to
 improve estimation accuracy.
 A representative example is the normalized vector of ones,
 often used in financial applications to reflect the common market factor,
 as in the capital asset pricing model.
 The ARG PC subspace estimator asymptotically